-Malkit Shoshan is a designer, researcher, and writer.
-She is the founding director of the architecture think-tank FAST: Foundation for Achieving Seamless Territory.
-FAST uses research, advocacy, and design to investigate the relationships between architecture, urban planning, and human rights.
-Its cross-disciplinary and multi-scalar work explores the mechanisms behind, and the impact of systemic and spatial violence on people’s lived environments and livelihood.
-FAST develops collaborative initiatives and designs that promote social and environmental justice.
+Malkit Shoshan is a designer, researcher, educator, writer and the founding director of the architecture think-tank FAST: Foundation for Achieving Seamless Territory.
+FAST employs research, advocacy, design, and public art, to explore and make visible the complex relations between architecture, urban planning, and human rights.
+Their cross-disciplinary work investigates the impact of systemic and spatial violence on people’s lived environments and aims to promote social and environmental justice through collaborative initiatives and designs.

 Shoshan is the author and mapmaker of the award-winning book “Atlas of Conflict: Israel-Palestine” (Uitgeverij 010, 2010), which visually portrays the emergence of Israel and the disappearance of Palestine over the past century.
 She is also the co-author of “Village.
 One Land Two Systems and Platform Paradise” (Damiani Editore, 2014), a book that narrates the story of an internally displaced community in Israel and showcases Shoshan’s participatory design process to develop an alternative masterplan for the village, advocating for spatial equality and state services.